-Later iterations such as the ZX Spectrum 128 would increase this to 128 kilobytes of memory.
+Later iterations such as the ZX Spectrum 128 would increase the memory to 128 kilobytes.
 This increased memory allowed for significantly more complex games, and for whole genres of games that would not have been possible on earlier systems.

-The physical media formats used by the spectrum possessed far greater storage capacity than the carts used by the Atari 2600.
+The physical media formats used by the Spectrum possessed far greater storage capacity than the carts used by the Atari 2600.
 These formats were audio cassettes and 3-inch floppy discs.

 Note this was 1980s money.
 If adjusted for inflation, this would equate to around £45 and £27 respectively.

-The first three variants of the Spectrum lacked either a built in cassette deck or disc drive.
+The first three variants of the Spectrum lacked either a built-in cassette deck or disc drive.
 Thankfully it was a simple enough matter to plug in an external one.

-Later variants of the Spectrum 128 such as the +2 came with an in built cassette deck, while the more expensive +3 came with an in built disc drive.
-Both could still accept external tape decks and disc drives, which provided users the flexibility of using either media.
+Later variants of the Spectrum 128 such as the +2 came with a built-in cassette deck, while the more expensive +3 came with a built-in disc drive.
+Both could still accept external tape decks and disc drives, which provided users with the flexibility of using either media.

-The Spectrum 128K+3, pictured above, was little Nomad's first home computer, which I got my grubby little mitts on at the tender age of eight.
+The Spectrum 128K+3, pictured above, was my first home computer, which I got my grubby little mitts on at the tender age of eight.

 Firstly, cassettes could take a long time to load, easily ten minutes or more.
 Whilst this was going on you would be subjected to the audio-visual ‘treats’ that were the Spectrum's loading screens.
-If you would like to see and hear what I’m talking about, watch this, with the volume turned up.
+If you would like to see and hear what I’m talking about, watch the video below, with the volume turned up.
 But don’t say I didn’t warn you...

 Dan Dare ZX Spectrum.

 My eyes!
 My ears!
 My... what a big forehead you have...
-Video by tehvalli

-The very worst thing about the tape version of the Speccy was the dreaded multi-load (shiver – PTSD flashback.)
-This was a euphemism for having to stop the tape once a level was loaded, playing through the level until the end, then having to restart it to load the next level.
+The very worst thing about the tape version of the Speccy was the dreaded multi-load.
+This was a euphemism for having to stop the tape once a level was loaded, playing through the level until the end, then having to start the tape again to load the next level.
 Rinse and repeat.
 Of course, each loading session would subject your eyes and ears to yet more torture.

-And *INSERT DEITY* help you if you were playing a game that needed you to go back to previous levels, as yes, you guessed it, you would have to rewind to the part of the tape that codes this level and load it again.
+And *INSERT DEITY* help you if you were playing a game that needed you to go back to previous levels, as yes, you guessed it, you would have to rewind to the part of the tape that codes said level and load it again.
 Clive Barker's Night Breed was one such game.